 Long-term side effects may include:

 If an egg has been fertilized (conception), and you take the pill, the pill will work to prevent the egg from implanting in your uterine wall.
 If this happens, an abortion will occur, because the egg has already been fertilized.
 The fertilization of an egg can occur as early as 15 minutes after intercourse.
 The fertilized egg contains all 46 human chromosomes.
 These chromosomes are the complex genetic design that will determine the hair, sex, eye color, skin tone and height of a child.
+Medically and scientifically human life begins at conception.
+There is debate as to when that human life is to be valued and protected.
+This is something you need to consider when thinking about EC.

 Request an Appointment